vmware-tanzu/velero/design/merge-patch-and-strategic-in-resource-modifier.md

 ### How to choose the right patch type
 - [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386) is a naively simple format, with limited usability.
 Probably it is a good choice if you are building something small, with very simple JSON Schema.
 - [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) is a more complex format, but it is applicable to any JSON documents.
 For a comparison of JSON patch and JSON merge patch, see [JSON Patch and JSON Merge Patch](https://erosb.github.io/post/json-patch-vs-merge-patch/).
 - Strategic Merge Patch is a Kubernetes defined patch type, mainly used to process resources of type list.
-You can replace/merge a list, add/remove items from a list by key, change the order of items in a list, etc. For more details, see [this doc](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/).
+You can replace/merge a list, add/remove items from a list by key, change the order of items in a list, etc. Strategic merge patch is not supported for custom resources.
+For more details, see [this doc](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/).

 ### New Field MergePatches
 MergePatches is a list to specify the merge patches to be applied on the resource.
 The merge patches will be applied in the order specified in the configmap.
 A subsequent patch is applied in order and if multiple patches are specified for the same path, the last patch will override the previous patches.